lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/Readme.md

 ## Downloading the Tutorial from the Git Repository

 The first thing we need to do is create a place for the Car Detection tutorial and then download it.
-To do this, we will create a directory called "tutorials" and use it to store the files that we download from the “cvs-sdk-tutorial” GitHub repository.
+To do this, we will create a directory called "tutorials" and use it to store the files that are downloaded from the “cvs-sdk-tutorial” GitHub repository.
 There are two options to download this tutorial: 1) Download as part of the entire repository using “git clone”, or 2) Use “svn export” to download just this tutorial (smaller)

 ### Using Git Clone to Clone the Entire Repository